oracle-livelabs/security/accessgovernance/manage-campaign/manage-campaign.md

     - [Oracle Access Governance LiveLabs Group 2](https://accessgov-ocw-002-yzukikevdw6w.access-governance.us-ashburn-1.oci.oraclecloud.com/ui/)
     - [Oracle Access Governance LiveLabs Group 3](https://accessgov-ocw-03-yzukikevdw6w.access-governance.us-ashburn-1.oci.oraclecloud.com/ui/)
     - [Oracle Access Governance LiveLabs Group 4](https://accessgov-ocw04-yzukikevdw6w.access-governance.us-ashburn-1.oci.oraclecloud.com/ui/)
-2. If you are still login as user from previous lab, please make sure you logout and login again.
+2. If you are still login as a user from the previous lab, please make sure you log out and log in again.
 Ensure you have **accessgov_iam** identity domain selected.
-3. Login Oracle Access Governance as **campaign administrator** with username and password provided by Hands-on Lab instructors. **Please note username on LiveLabs step screenshot might be different from the username you received.**
+3. Login to Oracle Access Governance as **campaign administrator** with a username and password provided by Hands-on Lab instructors. **Please note username on LiveLabs step screenshot might be different from the username you received.**
 	![Access Governance Login](images/ag-logon.png)
 4. You should see the Oracle Access Governance main dashboard. **Please note data on Oracle Access Governance main dashboard in your assigned system might be different from LiveLabs step screenshot.**
   ![Access Governance Homepage](images/ag-homepage.png)